AMillionDriver/Dowloader/README.md

    npm run dev
    ```

-The backend server will run on http://localhost:5000
+   The backend server will run on `http://localhost:5000` by default.
+The `/api/download` endpoint validates the incoming URL and returns a placeholder download link.
+Replace the logic inside `backend/utils.js` with your own extraction workflow when you are ready to integrate with a real provider.

 ### Frontend